Illinois Motorcycle Licensing

 Per the Illinois Secretary of State, if you plan to take the M Licensing Exam at our facility, it must be taken within 9 months of taking the Basic RiderCourse.

-Secretary of State test administrators will offer testing at our facility on designated Fridays mornings.
-In 2013, licensing will be offered from the first Friday in April to the first Friday in November.
+Secretary of State test administrators will offer testing at our facility on designated Fridays mornings throughout the 2014 training season.

 All students may test up to two times, (re-tests will not be given on the same day).There is an additional fee of $25 for re-tests.